 After an English Literature and Film BA from the University of Sheffield in 2005, Alexei worked in production on ‘Infinite Justice’ directed by Jamil Dehlavi, starring Raza Jeffrey and some NFTS shorts including director Yann Demange`s ‘Incomplete’.
 In 2006 Alexei joined (George Harrison`s) HandMade Films working on films including ‘Cracks’ (Eva Green), ‘Fifty Dead Men Walking’ (Ben Kingsley) and ‘Planet 51’ (Ilion Studios/Sony Pictures).
 In 2011 he set up Turn The Slate Productions with producer Jessica Turner and wrote and co-produced the company`s first short film ‘82’ directed by the award winning Calum Macdiarmid.
 It starred Lock Stock`s Nick Moran as a mischievous postman and collected 15 awards and screened in over 50 festivals including Raindance, London Shorts Film Festival, Florida and Dresden – for which the British Council supported Alexei’s attendance.
 Alexei’s second short as writer/producer ‘Scarlet Says’ starring Alexandra Gilbreath (Monarch of the Glen) and Emma Amos (Vera Drake) premiered at the BAFTA qualifying London Short Film Festival in Jan 2015 and was selected for 19 further festivals.
 Alexei then produced ‘The Driving Seat’ by writer/director Phil Lowe starring Olivier award winning actress Janie Dee which screened at London Short Film Festival and Aesthetica Film Festival (both BAFTA qualifying festivals) and the OSCAR qualifying Cleveland Intl.
 Film Festival.
-To date it has been selected for and/or invited to 40 film festivals and won several awards including the Audience ‘Hitchcock’ at Dinard British Film Festival.
+The film screened at 40 film festivals and won several awards including the Audience ‘Hitchcock’ at Dinard British Film Festival.

 Alexei wrote and directed short date comedy ‘Ewww’ starring Nick Read and Harrie Hayes from rising comedy group ‘Zazu’ which screened at the BAFTA affiliated Aesthetica Short Film Festival; Alexei`s 3rd film to screen in York and won Best Comedy at Crystal Palace Intl.
 Film Festival.
 He then wrote and exec produced the short, ‘Candice’ directed by George Watson and starring Olivia Poulet (The Thick Of It) and Nicholas Pinnock (Marcella) who was also an executive producer.
-It debuted at the TriForce Film Festival at the BAFTA HQ in London.
-Alexei also wrote and directed the short comedy drama ‘Call Me Alvy’ starring Tracy Ann Oberman (Toast of London) and Kevin Eldon (Big Train) about a Woody Allen obsessed Bar Mitzvah boy which was invited to premiere at the 21st UK Jewish Film Festival.
-Recently also completed is a short surreal comedy ‘Great Dane’ written by Alexei, directed by James Webber and starring Tom Machell and Maddie Rice also from comedy group, ‘Zazu’ which has screened at a number of festivals including British Shorts, Berlin and Crossroads Film Festival in Jackson, Mississippi and the (Academy Awards qualifying) Athens Intl.
+It debuted at the TriForce Film Festival at BAFTA HQ in London.
+Alexei also wrote and directed the short comedy drama ‘Call Me Alvy’ starring Tracy Ann Oberman (Toast of London) and Kevin Eldon (Big Train) about a Woody Allen obsessed Bar Mitzvah boy which was invited to premiere at the 21st UK Jewish Film Festival and in 2017 also wrote and produced a short surreal comedy ‘Great Dane’, directed by James Webber and starring Tom Machell and Maddie Rice also from comedy group, ‘Zazu’.
+The short has been selected for a number of festivals including British Shorts, Berlin, Crossroads Film Festival in Jackson, Mississippi and the (Academy Awards qualifying) Athens Intl.
 Film and Video Festival in Ohio.

 Having been at HandMade Films for over 7 years, Alexei worked as Head of Development up until early 2014 before becoming Head of Film at start up production company Laughing Gravy Media where he worked until 2016.
 Alexei regularly works on the script pitch event at the London Screenwriters Festival and has sat on several panels for Raindance.
-Alexei has a number of projects in development as writer and producer.
-Alexei was selected for the BFI NETWORK x BAFTA Crew 2017, an enhanced version of the popular professional development programme and also at the end of 2017 had a stint at next generation content company Little Dot Studios acquiring short films for its new film channel, Tall Tales.
+Alexei has a number of projects in development as writer and producer and was selected for the BFI NETWORK x BAFTA Crew 2017, an enhanced version of the popular professional development programme.
+Also at the end of 2017 Alexei had a stint at next generation content company Little Dot Studios acquiring short films for its new film channel, Tall Tales.